dlvalencia/ANN-Processor/README.md

 03.27.2020 - Github repository created, documentation will be added soon.

-04.06.2020 - Example assembly programs for exeucting MNIST Feed-Forward ANN and RNN uploaded.
+04.06.2020 - Example assembly programs for executing MNIST Feed-Forward ANN and RNN uploaded.

 04.06.2020 - Uploaded documentation for custom-developed instruction set architecture.

+05.08.2020 - Uploaded example program for executing sentiment analysis RNN on the IMDB dataset.